pudly/schmopera-hugo/content/articles/aria-guide-pace-pace.md

 </figure>

 12. The orchestra pushes you into this bar, but at this octave leap from G-flat to G-flat, you can definitely take some time.
 Verdi marks a portamento here, which you should take literally.
 It's fun to do, and a proper portamento will help you from getting too chesty in "a tanto duol".
+13. Clearly, another puzzle to work out with your teacher.
+My humble advice: breathe for the high B-flat, and don't work too hard for the "Invan la".
+Let the downward portamento help you maintain height, so you're ready to pop back up to the A-flat in the next line.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629426571/media/2021/08/AriaGuide_Pace_p5_annotated_cropped_top_s27bpk.jpg){{% /md %}}

 </figure>

+14. Breathe for the top note here, so you don't start too much in the throat.
+Spoon-feed us the chromaticism here, and spend time vibrating on the E-natural before moving to the E-flat.
+The little triplet turn on "alma" should happen entirely separately from the letter L. It seems a small thing, but the semitone between E-flat and D on "invan spe(rò)" is super teeny tiny.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629426584/media/2021/08/AriaGuide_Pace_p5_annotated_cropped_am0rkl.jpg){{% /md %}}